vikbehal/Explore/Power BI/Day 5.md

   -Scheduled refresh  e.g. everuyday at 3 PM (just like windows scheduler)
   -Automatic refresh
   -Only available for certain type of data types
   -SharePoint Online is supported for Automatic refresh.
 Since both Power BI and SharePoint Online are in cloud, there are hooks to find out if a particular report data source file is changed.
-If so, the data would automatically refresh
+If so, the data would automatically refresh (within a few minutes upto an hour)
+  -One drive for business is also supported for Automatic Refresh
+  - Only "Import" connection requires refresh
+  -DirectQuery and Live connection mode do not require refresh to be configured (To be covered later)
+  - Best Practices
+  -Schema must remain same (This is more of a issue with files created manually e.g. Excel.
+Databases have strong change management system so those are more reliable)
+  -Name of the file must be same
+  -Demo: Parameters
+  -File type must be same
+  -Data Structure must be largely same
+  -Power BI ignores format changes to columns
+  -New columns can be added without breaking refresh
+  -Removing column might break the refresh

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)